cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   return zz, enc
 ~~~

-For the NIST curves P-256, P-384 and P-521, Ndh is equal to Npk.
-For the CFRG curves Curve25519 and Curve448, Ndh is equal to Npk.
+For the variants of DHKEM defined in this document, Ndh is equal to Npk,
+and the output length of the Hash_kem and Extract_kem functions is Nzz
+bytes.

 The GenerateKeyPair, Marshal, and Unmarshal functions are the same
 as for the underlying DH group.
 The Marshal functions for the